FAQ Horse Care

 To Clip Or Not to Clip

 You’ve probably seen some horses that look like shaggy hair monsters in the wintertime.
 Others, though, still look slick and shiny.
-If you’ve ever noticed someone at the barn with a heavy-duty pair of clippers in-hand, engulfed by a cloud of horse hair, there’s your answer.
+The reason?
+There’s probably someone at your barn with a heavy-duty pair of clippers in hand, engulfed by a cloud of horse hair!

-Horse body clipping involves shaving a horse’s thick winter coat off in strategic areas where sweat typically gathers most.
-Clipping is especially popular choice for riders who continue training in colder temperatures and need their horses to dry quicker post-exercise.
+Horse body clipping involves shaving a horse’s thick winter coat off in strategic areas where sweat typically gathers.
+Clipping is an especially popular choice for riders who continue training in colder temperatures and need their horses to dry quicker post-exercise.

 Should You Clip Or Not?